 This tab contains settings for control surfaces (p.
-403).
+413).

 It lists all the Control Surface protocols Ardour knows.
-To enable a Control Surface Protocol, the Lists all the Control Surface protocols Ardour knows.
-To enable a Control Surface Protocol, the Lists all the Control Surface protocol and the Lists and Control Surface Protocol settings related to this protocol can be done by double-clicking its name or clicking the Show protocol settings (only for Generic MIDI and Open Sound Control).
+To enable a Control Surface Protocol, the Enable checkbox next to its name should be ticked.
+Editing the settings related to this protocol can be done by double-clicking its name or clicking the Show protocol settings (only for Generic MIDI and Open Sound Control).